Power Automate US Government

 Access to your organization's customer content is restricted to screened Microsoft personnel.

-Microsoft Flow US Government is available to (1) US federal, state, local, tribal, and territorial government entities, and (2) other entities which handle data that is subject to government regulations and requirements and where use of Microsoft Flow US Government is appropriate to meet these requirements, subject to validation of eligibility.
+Power Automate US Government is available to (1) US federal, state, local, tribal, and territorial government entities, and (2) other entities, which handle data that is subject to government regulations and requirements and where use of Power Automate US Government is appropriate to meet these requirements, subject to validation of eligibility.
 Microsoft's validation of eligibility includes confirmation of handling data subject to International Traffic in Arms Regulations (ITAR), law enforcement data subject to the FBI's Criminal Justice Information Services (CJIS) Policy, or other government-regulated or controlled data.
 Validation may require sponsorship by a government entity with specific requirements for the handling of data.

-Entities with questions about eligibility for Microsoft Flow US Government should consult their account team.
-Microsoft re-validates eligibility when it renews customer contracts for Microsoft Flow US Government.
+Entities with questions about eligibility for Power Automate US Government should consult their account team.
+Microsoft re-validates eligibility when it renews customer contracts for Power Automate US Government.

-Access to Microsoft Flow US Government plans is restricted to the offerings described in the following section; each plan is offered as a monthly subscription and can be licensed to an unlimited number of users:
+Access to Power Automate US Government plans is restricted to the offerings described in the following section; each plan is offered as a monthly subscription and can be licensed to an unlimited number of users:

-Additional information and details regarding the differences in functionality between these groups of licenses are described in more detail here: Microsoft Flow licensing information.
+Additional information and details regarding the differences in functionality between these groups of licenses are described in more detail here: Power Automate licensing information.

-Microsoft Flow US Government is available through the Volume Licensing and Cloud Solution Provider purchasing channels.
+Power Automate US Government is available through the Volume Licensing and Cloud Solution Provider purchasing channels.
+The Cloud Solution Provider program is not currently available for GCC High customers.

 Differences between customer data and customer content